Search this site

 Unfortunately, due to the timing, the issue has become a a silly media-driven frenzy.
 Even the White House couldn't resist criticism and CNN keeps blaring, "Spa treatments!
 Spa Treatments!"

-I did not like the bailout.
-However, I reject some of this populist furor because it has painted the AIG event with the same brush used to condemn the Dennis Kozlowski Toga bash and his golden shower curtain.
+I own shares of AIG, but even if I did not, my reaction to this storm would be the same and I did not like the bailout.
+However, I reject some of this populist furor because it paints the AIG event with the same brush used for the Dennis Kozlowski Toga bash.
+Different deal.

-Case in point, I spotted Ms. Noonan on a TV program years ago expressing doubts about the notion that Lyndon Johnson was a humorous man.
-Presidential historians and anyone who's read enough about our 36th President will tell you that Johnson was often hilarious.
+On TV she's occasionally a little cheeky, leaving the impression that she is trying to hide some nervousness.
+Stage fright (if that is indeed the culprit here) breeds gaffes.
+Case in point, I spotted Ms. Noonan on a TV program years ago expressing doubts that Lyndon Johnson was a humorous man.
+Presidential historians and anyone who's read enough about our 36th President will warrant that Johnson was often hilarious.
 (A brilliant mimic and comic story teller for starters).
 It wasn't a difference she needed to have with her TV co-panelists that day.

 However, as an Op-ed reader, I look forward to Peggy Noonan's Saturday column in the Wall Street Journal.
 She incisively expressed her views about the actions and character of Hillary Clinton in several columns and today's piece, "Recoil Election" -- is another fine example.
-Ms. Noonan understands how both Clintons are brilliant, cunning and hopelessly deceptive and her prose keeps subtly pulling you in as she makes her case.

-Although I remain awed by Ms. Clinton's durability, the playing of the gender card as reason for her downfall overshadows some of the virtue behind her campaign effort.
 In her piece this morning, Ms. Noonan makes comparisons to the character of an equally tenacious Golda Meir.
 (I might add Margaret Thatcher to that list).
 The point is this: other high profile women in politics face equally daunting gender challenges without falling prey to so much excuse-making.
 Noonan nailed it.

 Monday, May 19, 2008--- True grit